kai-niemi/burp-a-bet/README.md

 <img align="left" src="logo.png" width="128" height="128" />

-Welcome to Burp-a-Bet horse betting.
-It's an online betting demo system based on CockroachDB, Kafka and Spring Boot.
+Welcome to Burp-a-Bet horse betting - a voice activated online betting system demo based on CockroachDB, Kafka and Spring Boot.
 The voice activation part is work in progress.
 For now all bets are placed by keystrokes in the embedded interactive shell.

 # Introduction

-This system is designed to _demonstrate_ different architectural patterns and mechanisms in the context of an Online Sports Betting use case.
-For example distributed business transactions using Sagas over of XA/2PC.
+The system is designed to _demonstrate_ different architectural patterns and mechanisms in the context of an Online Sports Betting use case.
+In particular distributed business transactions using Sagas over XA/2PC.

-The purpose is not to accurately model the full domain complexity of sports betting but to give an idea of how such systems are crafted using [CockroachDB](https://www.cockroachlabs.com/) as the database of choice.
+The purpose is not to accurately model the full domain complexity of sports betting, but to give an idea of how the mechanics of such systems could be crafted using [CockroachDB](https://www.cockroachlabs.com/) as the SoR database of choice.

 The system provides three independent microservices that together supports the following customer journeys: